AtharvaRahane/AtharvaRahane.github.io/projects/Programming.md

 <img class="ui image" src="../images/Capture58.jpg">
 <em> Comparison of Numerical and Approximate velocity profile for a boundary layer of thickness(x) = 10.
 The boundary layer ranges from x = 0 (near surface) to x = 10 (Free stream)</em>

-## Transitions in the KURAMOTO-SIVASHINKSY equation
+## Transitions in The KURAMOTO-SIVASHINKSY Equation

 **The KURAMOTO-SIVASHINKSY equation is given by**